jlmayorgaco/paper-P01-traffic-replicator/README.md

-# P01 — Distributed Traffic Light Control via Replicator Dynamics
+# Distributed Traffic Light Control via Replicator Dynamics
 ### Bio-Inspired Evolutionary Game Control for Urban Intersections
 **Working Paper — 2025**

 ---

 ## 🧠 Overview
-This repository contains all the code, simulations, datasets, literature review, and LaTeX source files for the research paper:

-> **“Distributed Traffic Light Control via Replicator Dynamics:
-> A Bio-Inspired Evolutionary Game Framework for Urban Intersections.”**

 The goal of this work is to design and evaluate a **fully decentralized**,
 **adaptive**, and **mathematically grounded** traffic light controller based on